angel-rust/pos-terminal/README.md

 # Trezza Terminal

-A modern, Zed-inspired Point of Sale system built with Rust and Dioxus.
+A modern, Point of Sale system built with Rust and Dioxus.

 ## Features